jaspreet09915/carousel/README.md

 You can also add the component manually to your react project by downloading the ```carousel/src/components/Carousel/``` from this repository.
 You get access to the code and you can modify it accordingly.

-This repository also includes a working example, similar to the one shown in the link above.
-You can download/clone this repository and set the project up using ```npm install```.

 # Proposed updates
 There CarouselSuggestions file in the ```carousel/src/components/Carousel/``` folder contains some proposed JS code.